Business Account for your Small Business

 Having an account for your company keeps track of expenses like tools, work materials, and payroll.

-You would even use that account for promotional lunches or advertising cost.
+You would even use that account for promotional lunches or any advertising cost.

 Most importantly, a business account keeps your company’s expenses organized for your accounting information at tax time.